Parallel Opportunistic Routing in Wireless Networks: Introduction

 The rest of this paper is organized as follows.
 Section \ref{SEC:System} describes our system and channel models.
 In Section~\ref{SEC:routing}, our protocols with and without opportunistic routing are described.
-In Section~\ref{SEC:scaling}, the power--delay trade-off for these protocols is analyzed and compared.
-Section~\ref{SEC:Sim} shows simulation results for the power--delay trade-off.
-The cut-set upper bound on the throughput is presented in Section~\ref{SEC:Upper}.
+In Section~\ref{SEC:scaling}, the power--delay--throughput trade-off for these protocols is analyzed and compared.
 Finally, Section \ref{SEC:Conc} summarizes the paper with some concluding remarks.